 There can be conflicts in regards to prioritization and remediation if BOD 19-02 and 22-01 are compared side-by-side.
 If federal enterprises are expected to triage and remediate 8,500+ vulnerabilities as they appear, should they focus on those or the KEV Catalog?

 Vulnerability remediation timeline

-But even if organizations intend to remediate these issues, they may not have enough time to comply with CISA.
+Even if organizations intend to remediate these issues, they may not have enough time to comply with CISA.
 Depending on the vulnerability remediation tools and data at their disposal, adhering to BOD 22-01’s short timelines may be near impossible.
-When the KEV Catalog was first announced, 100 of its initial 292 entries were due in two weeks.
-And over the following months, many more vulnerabilities have been published sporadically with the same remediation requirement.
-Now, CISA has disclosed 95 vulnerabilities with the same remediation timeframe.
+When the KEV Catalog was first announced on November 3, 100 of its initial 292 entries were due in two weeks:

 Unfortunately, organizations will likely experience this delay often.
 A considerable number of KEV Catalog vulnerabilities have NVD assigned CVSSv2 scores that fall below 5.0.
 This is significant for three reasons.

 Issues scored beneath 5.0 are viewed as “moderate” or even “low” risk